 Drought is a naturally occurring phenomenon when rainfall levels are lower than normal, resulting in low river, reservoir and groundwater levels.
+This can lead to water supply problems for domestic and commercial use and potentially harm the environment.
 Droughts have occurred in the past and are likely to be experienced in the future.
 In Yorkshire, we experienced drought conditions in 1929, 1959, 1976, 1995 and 2018.

-What is the Drought Plan?
+What does your Drought Plan contain?

 Our Drought Plan shows the actions we'd take to maintain secure supplies to all customers during a drought.
 As all droughts are different in terms of location, extent, severity and impact on the supply system our Drought Plan has flexibility to account for a range of possible scenarios.

-The plan therefore gives an agreed framework of actions to allow a drought to be best managed dependent on conditions.
-This document is a summary of our Draft Drought Plan, which we are publishing now for consultation, and which will be finalised and republished.
+The plan gives an agreed framework of actions to allow a drought to be best managed dependent on conditions.
+This document is a summary of our Draft Drought Plan and the full plan is also available to view.